 The fee for the Hand Diploma will be kept to the lowest level possible by a significant and generous subsidy, courtesy of the BSSH.
+Due to this support, there is a higher registration fee incurred for those applicants who are not a member/associate member etc. of the BSSH.

 The exact fee will be available on application to the BSSH office.

 The candidate is required to pay the course fee in advance of commencing your studies.
 Once payment is received, the candidate will receive their Record of Coursework and Assessments Book, a timeline and a University Enrolment form to fill in and return.